 After creating these features, they are fed into SVM, logistic regression, and Naïve Bayes models.

 Aside from NLP, another approach used to tackle this problem is deep learning.
 Unlike NLP methods, deep learning methods do not rely on building a feature set.
 Deep learning creates the features through network structure.
 There are 2 main types of deep learning methods.
 The first is CNN and the second is RNN.
 CNN is useful for extracting word or character combinations while RNN is better for learning recurrent or orderly information.
 In one study, Zhang combined, both the CNN and GRU model (Recurrent Unit) to create a classifier.

+Resources and References

 Journals: